KhaledAli0907/FlapKap-task/README.md

 prerequisites: nodejs, rest vscode extension

 How to run it:
-1- After cloning run npm install to install the required packages 2- install rest vscode extension
+1- After cloning run npm install to install the required packages\n 2- install rest vscode extension
 3- execute 'npm run start' in terminal to run the server
 ![Alt text](./src/start.png)